The remarkable longevity of a 16th century song and tune

 All of which leads to Greensleeves because, as we will soon see, these ground basses are the foundation of the song.
 It would take some decades, though, for the Italian passamezzo antico to arrive at the English Greensleeves.

 In 1577, John Johnson, Mathias Mason and Thomas Cardell were appointed as “Her Majestys Musitians for the three lutes”, joining Queen Elizabeth’s court just as the lute was coming into its own in England.
 It was the appointment of John Johnson that marked the most significant turning point.
 Johnson developed a compositional style based largely on Italian grounds and, where the court led, the nation followed.
 Surviving lute music sources of the 1570s become more numerous and of consistently higher quality than in previous years, both in their standard of composition and in scribal competence, indicating that lute playing was more widespread and that the general standard of playing was rising.
-It appears that the 16th century until then had been spent absorbing continental playing and compositional techniques.
-By 1580, a new English style was ready to flower, and John Johnson led the first generation of English lute composers, their style typified by their use of the ground bass.
+A new English musical style was flowering in a generation led by John Johnson, their style typified by their use of the ground bass.

 The birth of Greensleeves I: lute manuscripts